Large-sample analysis of cost functionals for inference under the coalescent: Introduction

 It is well known that Monte Carlo methods for the coalescent do not scale well to large sample size or more complex biological models.
 As a result, the approximately optimal proposal distributions instigated by \cite{stephens2000} have also been used as probabilistic models in their own right, without importance weighting or rejection control to correct for the fact that they differ from the coalescent sampling distribution.
 This approach is particularly prominent in multi-locus settings with recombination \citep{li:2003}.
 Indeed, many existing chromosome-scale inference packages rely on these approximate sampling distributions; we mention \texttt{Chromopainter} \citep{lawson:2012} and \texttt{tsinfer} \citep{kelleher2019} as examples.

 An entirely different approach to the approximation of the sampling probability consists of deriving series expansions amenable to asymptotics in regimes where some parameters are large.
-See for example \citep{jenkins2009,jenkins2010,jenkins2012,jenkins2015} for strong recombination, \citep{wakeley2008,favero2023+,fan2024} for strong selection, and \citep{wakeley2009} for strong mutation.
-For the large-sample-size regime, the first order of the asymptotic expansion of the sampling probability is available \citep{favero2022} but it is expressed in terms of the generally unknown stationary density function of the Wright--Fisher diffusion.
+See for example \cite{jenkins2009,jenkins2010,jenkins2012,jenkins2015} for strong recombination, \cite{wakeley2008,favero2025,fan2024} for strong selection, and \cite{wakeley2009} for strong mutation.
+For the large-sample-size regime, the first order of the asymptotic expansion of the sampling probability is available \citep{favero2022} but it is expressed in terms of the generally unknown stationary density function of an associated Wright--Fisher diffusion.
 It does not seem possible to derive a more explicit expression, nor higher orders of the asymptotic expansion, by employing the classical techniques for the large parameters regimes mentioned above.

 These challenges, together with the canonical nature of the coalescent as a null model of neutral genetic evolution, motivate our analysis of a class of cost functionals of coalescent block-counting processes for large sample sizes.
 A particular choice of costs yields large-sample asymptotics of coalescent importance sampling algorithms as an application.
-We define a large sample size as follows. \begin{Assumption}[Samples of large size] We consider samples of the form $n\y_0\nth$, where $\y_0\nth\in\frac{1}{n}\mathbb{N}^d$, and $n\in\mathbb{N}$ becomes large.
-We assume that the sequence $\y_0\nth$ converges to some $\y_0\in \mathbb{R}_+^d$.
-For convenience we also assume $\norm{\y_0}=1$.
-In this way, the size of the sample $n\y_0\nth$, for large $n$, is approximately equal to $n$. \end{Assumption}
+We define a large sample size as follows. \begin{Assumption}[Large-sample asymptotics] We consider samples of the form $n\y_0\nth$, where $\y_0\nth\in\frac{1}{n}\mathbb{N}^d$, with $\frac{1}{n}\mathbb{N}^d$ being the lattice with spacing $\frac{1}{n}$, and we are interested in large-sample asymptotics, corresponding to $n\to\infty$.
+We assume that

-In this large-sample regime, we extend a previous convergence result on the block-counting process of the coalescent and the corresponding mutation-counting process \citep{favero2024} to include a sequence of costs.
-The convergence of general cost-weighted block-counting processes constitutes one of the two main results of this paper, Theorem \ref{thm:weak_conv}.
-The proof is based on analysis of the tractable case of parent-independent mutation, and a change of measure between parent-independent and general recurrent mutation.